Hussainajhar8/devops_notes/README.md

 - **Docker**: Resources covering Docker containers, images, Dockerfile creation, Docker Compose, and best practices for containerization.
 - **Kubernetes**: Documentation and tutorials on Kubernetes orchestration, pods, deployments, services, and managing containerized applications at scale.

+## Roadmap

+For a detailed roadmap outlining a devops learning journey and potential upcoming topics, please refer to the [Roadmap](roadmap.md).

 ## Contribution

 Feel free to explore the contents of this repository and contribute in any way you see fit!
 Whether it's correcting a typo, suggesting improvements, or adding new content, your contributions are highly appreciated.
 Simply fork this repository, make your changes, and submit a pull request.
 Together, let's build a comprehensive knowledge base for DevOps enthusiasts everywhere!